HomeLearningJudge.me Reviews Integration

 1. Direct Widget Scraping

 Judge.me displays reviews through embedded widgets on product pages.
 These widgets render review data in structured HTML that can be parsed using CSS selectors.
 Each review includes the star rating, text, reviewer name, date, and verified buyer badge.
-DataWeBot can extract all of these fields as part of a product page scrape.
+DataWeBot's product data extraction captures all of these fields as part of a standard product page scrape.

 2. Judge.me API